 The micro and small business segment is highly diversified in terms of clients in various economic sectors, mostly in small industry, trade, business and financial services.
 Financing in the micro and small business segment is mostly provided for short terms, for current operations and for financing of working capital, covering gaps in cash flows, financing trade receivables, inventory and import activities.
-Such financing is provided against appropriate collateral, such as checks for collateral / checks receivable, invoices, pledging of contracts and current liens.
+Such financing is typically provided against appropriate collateral, such as checks for collateral / checks receivable, invoices, pledging of contracts, current liens and owner's guarantees.
 The risk level in the credit portfolio for small and micro-businesses is constantly monitored, including use of custom credit rating models and monitoring of high-risk economic sectors.
-In 2018, the Bank continued development of computer-based processes for credit applications and a model to determine differential interest authorizations.
+In 2019, the Bank continued development of computer-based processes for credit applications and a model to determine differential interest authorizations.

 The household segment is a key growth engine and a significant component of the Bank's strategic plan.
-The individual client segment is highly diversified - by number of clients and by geographic location.
+This segment is highly diversified - by number of clients and by geographic location.
 Most clients in this segment are salaried employees with an individual account or joint household account.
 A recession in non-banking operations is a major risk factor for household activity and higher unemployment may increase the number of clients who face difficulties.

-In 2018, the Bank continued to deploy, implement and use advanced models under development for optimal analysis and management of retail credit, including an update and redefinition of some risk benchmarks.
-As from mid 2018, most clients of the Retail Division are rated using advanced custom models.
+Most of the Retail Division clients (both small businesses and households) are rated using advanced custom models.
+In 2019, the Bank continued to deploy, implement and use advanced models under development for optimal analysis and management of retail credit, including an update and redefinition of some risk benchmarks.
 These models quantify the probability of default (PD) and the loss given default (LGD) for small businesses and individual clients of the Retail Division.
-Actual current management at the Retail Division is primarily based on the MADHOM system (for client management, rating and pricing).
-The credit risk profile of individual clients, based on the internal model, shows a risk level which is not high and stable over time.
+Actual current management at the Retail Division is primarily based on the MADHOM system (advanced rating, underwriting and management system).
+The retail credit risk profile, based on the internal model, shows a risk level which is not high and stable over time.